Larvalis/BomberGame-Compiled/README.md

 # BomberGame-Compiled
 Intro:
 ------------
-The compiled project ready to use version of a small network game using the TCP-protocol reminding a bit of the old bomberman.
+The compiled project ready to use version of a small network game using the TCP-protocol through LAN, reminding a bit of the old bomberman.

 Requirements:
 ------------